-Kelly was most recently elected to the TCATA Board of Directors in 2018 representing machinery distributors.
+Kelly was elected to the TCATA Board of Directors in 2018 and currently serves as Vice President representing machinery distributors on the Executive Board.

 When asked- What does TCATA membership bring to you and Kelleher Casares Equipment?
 Kelly replied, ”The networking that TCATA provides has absolutely helped my business relationships.
 Without the introduction of people I have met through TCATA, I would not have otherwise had the opportunity to build business relationships with these people.”

 Kelly and her husband Robert have three adult children and one grandchild.
 When Kelly is not working or spending time with her family, she enjoys playing tennis.

 Bill Schnitzer is President of Quality Fabricators located in Kennesaw, GA, a manufacturer of garment racks, accessories and other products to a variety of industries throughout the US and Canada.

 Bill was elected to the TCATA Board of Directors in 2016 representing machinery manufacturers.
 He currently serves as Treasurer.